You are here

 If you don't pay

-If you don't pay, the debt might be referred to the Small Claims Court for further enforcement via a County Court Judgment.
+If you don't pay, we might refer the debt to the Small Claims Court for further enforcement via a County Court Judgment.

 This is usually a last resort.
 A final warning letter (Letter Before Action) will be sent first.